Waterloo Road & Natasha’s Foundation Join Forces to Raise Awareness of Food Allergies in Schools

 Tanya Ednan-Laperouse OBE

-“We are delighted that Waterloo Road chose to create a storyline around food allergies, and that the charity was able to work closely with them.
 Too often food allergies are misrepresented in the media, but this commitment to getting the facts right helps raise awareness in a way that could truly save lives.”

 Tanya Ednan-Laperouse OBE, Founder of Natasha’s Foundation

-“The show can be an amazing vehicle to raise issues that young people and families face.
 We’re so grateful for the support and guidance from Natasha’s Foundation in helping us tell this important story.”

-Cameron Roach, executive producer of Waterloo Road
+Cameron Roach, Executive Producer of Waterloo Road

 About Allergy School